 Business leaders have no choice but to modernize their IT infrastructure and technologies to make their operations more agile, flexible and customer focused.

 While these are admirable goals, they’ll fail to take flight without an active, engaged and motivated workforce behind them.
 This reveals the importance of change management: It’s imperative to lay out solid groundwork before anyone takes a step forward.
+In particular, if a company moves so quickly that they fail to account for the people side of change, even the best-laid plans and the sleekest software could leave the company behind the mark.
+In other words, the consequences of poor change management lead to higher costs, greater downtime and slower benefits realization.

 Reasons to Employ Change Management